httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The presence of a Cookie or a Set-Cookie header field does not preclude HTTP caches from storing and reusing a response.

-Origin servers and intermediaries MUST NOT each combine multiple Set-Cookie header fields into a single header field.
+Origin servers and intermediaries MUST NOT combine multiple Set-Cookie header fields into a single header field.
 The usual mechanism for combining HTTP headers fields (i.e., as defined in {{Section 5.3 of RFC9110}}) might change the semantics of the Set-Cookie header field because the %x2C (",") character is used by Set-Cookie in a way that conflicts with such combining.

 For example,